BuildingAtom/project-pages/README.md

 This project is designed to be both configurable and lightweight.
 Most likely if you're using this as a project specific page, you only need one markdown file to describe the whole page.

+This project is released with an UNLICENSE present in the theme branches.

 **Do NOT fork this repo to use the template!**
 This repo holds the remote-theme for GitHub Pages in an orphan branch and as a result, forking it means you are actually downloading much more than you need (even if the theme isn't that big).
 Besides, it makes it more difficult to get running as a project page anyway!